Is a Stationary Bike a Good Workout?

 Here is the bottom line: if you want to get the most benefit from your stationary bike, then you need to be prepared to spend some money on it.
 A standard stationary bike simply isn’t the best choice if you want to avoid other types of exercises.

 However, there are other, more stimulating, stationary bikes on the market.
 The most benefit will come from stationary bikes that provide resistance while you are “riding” and that will vary while you are working out.

 Look at it this way.
 A high end treadmill will simulate running up hill, stairs, downward inclines and more.
 These are the types of treadmills that everyone wants to use so that they can get the maximum benefit, right?

 Well, stationary bikes are the same way.
 You can get high tech stationary bikes that provide you with the same type of resistance so that you can work more of your upper body while you are using your bike.
 The truth is that bike riding provides excellent benefits, but when you ride a real bike you don’t go in a straight line with no turns, twists, inclines and so on.
-No, you have movement.
+You have movement.
 That is the difference between a real bike and a stationary bike.

 Find a stationary bike that provides you with those variances and you will end up with an excellent workout!

-Try the workout plan finder to find a combination of workouts that will benefit you best.
+Sign up for a PRO account today to find a combination of workouts that will benefit you best.